StackVista/stackstate-docs/use/health-state-and-event-notifications/configure-view-health.md

 ![Views list with view health state](../../.gitbook/assets/v43_views_list.png)

-## View health state

-A view can report its health state in one of four colours:

-* Green - CLEAR
-* Orange - DEVIATING
-* Red - CRITICAL
-* Gray - View health state reporting disabled.
-See [configure view health state](#configure-view-health-state).

-When the View health state changes, it generates a `ViewHealthStateChangedEvent`.
-This event can be used to trigger an [event notification](/use/health-state-and-event-notifications/send-event-notifications.md), such as an e-mail or Slack message.

 ## Configure view health state

 View health state is calculated by a **view state configuration function**.
 To configure a view to report its health state: